 Eagles in our Backyard

-For many years now, a pair of bald eagles has nested in the wooded area behind our building.
+For many years now, a pair of bald eagles have nested in the wooded area behind our building.
 These eagles have drawn the attention of our employees and local visitors alike.
-This year was different though, when tragedy struck and their nest fell from the tree it was sitting in.
+2012 was different though, when tragedy struck and their nest fell from the tree it was sitting in.

 Patsy, a nature lover and avid eagle watcher, has been coming here since February 2012 to take photos of the eagles and the subsequent hatching of their 2 eaglets.
 We had the pleasure of meeting Patsy and she happily shared some of her photos with us; many of which are included in the slideshow above.
 She also did an amazing job at shooting all of the videos that you see here.